Audio/MIDI multitrack recording software

 A VST3 plugin that generates MIDI output can use note expression to send per-note controls.

-VST2 instruments receive per-note pitch bend, per-note brightness and poly aftertouch via MPE.
-Switching to MPE happens automatically when per-note pitch bend or per-note brightness are sent to the plugin.
-MPE won't be used if you've set the per-note pitchbend range to zero.
+VST2 instruments receive per-note pitch bend, per-note brightness, and poly aftertouch via MPE.
+Switching to MPE happens automatically when per-note pitch bend or per-note brightness is sent to the plugin.
+MPE won’t be used if you set the per-note pitch bend range to zero.

-Plugins may have an MPE mode setting that needs to be set manually.
+Plugins may have an MPE mode setting that must be set manually.

-Any MIDI output from a VST2 plugin is converted from MPE to MIDI 2.0.
-You can avoid this by setting the per-note pitchbend range to zero (in this case MPE to MIDI 2.0 conversion will only take place if the plugin sends MPE configuration messages (RPN 6)).
+MIDI output from a VST2 plugin is converted from MPE to MIDI 2.0.
+You can avoid this by setting the per-note pitch bend range to zero.
+In this case, MPE-to-MIDI 2.0 conversion will only take place if the plugin sends MPE configuration messages (RPN 6).